How We Benchmark LLMs

 Unit: milliseconds (ms)

 The latency between sending a request and receiving the first output token.
 Measures "perceived responsiveness."
+Interpretation depends on the scenario being benchmarked, as different use cases have different latency expectations.

 ✓ What's Good